schultzh/schultzh/pages/about.md

 intro_paragraph: |
   What do you want to be when you grow up?
 ---
 I was lucky to discover my passion for technology in high school.
-After that, the next steps seemed simple: earn a computer science degree and find a job.
-However, as a junior at Allegheny College, I realize now it is much more complicated than I once thought.
+As a junior at Allegheny College, I am learning how my passion intersects with the world around me.

 As an effective computer scientist, I possess a love for learning, a desire to explore complex systems, and an eagerness for problem solving.
-I hope to pursue a career in DevSecOps as it combines my interest in network systems and software development.
+I hope to pursue a career in DevSecOps to combine my interest in both network security and software development.

-serve others
+However, the answer the to above question is not DevOps Engineer.
+The answer is servant.
+The driving force behind my passion for computer science is the oppurtunity to serve others through my work.